-When following any intermittent fasting IF schedule you are reducing the meal frequency throughout your day, making it simply harder to eat 3 big meals and 2 snacks within twice or even less time (and please don’t try to prove me wrong haha).
+When following any intermittent fasting schedule you are reducing the meal frequency throughout your day, making it simply harder to eat 3 big meals and 2 snacks within twice or even less time (and please don’t try to prove me wrong haha).

-All of this results in a lower chance to go overboard with your calorie consumption and also more time for a body to perform recovery operations such as autophagy.
+All of this results in a lower chance to go overboard with your calorie consumption and also more time for body to perform recovery operations such as autophagy.

 SCIENCE OF Intermittent fasting For WEIGHT LOSS

-To understand the science of Intermittent fasting, we need to look into the basics of nutrition.
+To understand the science of intermittent fasting, we need to look into the basics of nutrition.

 And it is quite straight-forward: the food we eat gets broken down to molecules and ends up in our blood, which feeds the cells in our bodies.

 Part of those molecules are net carbohydrates (all carbs in the meal minus the fiber) and our body turns them into sugar (glucose) so our cells could use it for energy.

 To be able to use sugar for the energy we need insulin, which gets produced in our pancreas each time we throw in some food with carbohydrates.

 Any excess sugars that we don’t consume get stored in the form of fat with the idea that we will use that fat for energy later, once we have no sugar left.